White Day: A Labyrinth Named School

 The game was remade in 2015 by ROI Games, and was directed and produced by the former CEO (Lee Won-Sool) of Sonnori.
-The remake was released for mobile phones in 2015, and for Windows and PlayStation 4 platforms on August 22, 2017, through publisher PQube Limited in North America and European markets.
-A sequel was released on February 2023, taking place after the events of the first game.
+The remake was released for mobile phones in 2015, and for Windows and PlayStation 4 platforms on August 22, 2017, through publisher PQube Limited in North American and European markets.
+A sequel, titled White Day 2: The Flower That Tells Lies, was released in three parts starting in February 2023, taking place after the events of the first game.